Photo courtesy of Amma Ash, Be Free Be Fly Ministry

 Facilitating It’s Just Pills: Opioids in the Black Community (2019)

 I have dedicated my career to ending the stigma in my community around addiction, mental illness, and recovery.
 I believe that the process of recovery can lead to liberation.
-Through advocacy, collective rest, and storytelling, my ultimate goal is to do my part to eradicate the disparities that leave my community exhausted and exploited.
+Through advocacy, collective rest, and storytelling, I create spaces where folks feel safe enough to soften and liberated enough to expand.

 Official Bio